ivanov/yippee-cahier/doc/design.rst

 We stored the results that are the basis for the display on the right, as an IPython notebook, in notebook JSON format.
-We use this notebook as store for the results, and we will fetch the results from this store when creating the built version of the RST page.
+We use this notebook as store for the results, and we will fetch the assets (outputs) from this store when creating the built version of the RST page.

 We will call the stored JSON notebook ``scratch.ipynb``, although its actual name will probably be some version of the input RST document.